palewire/first-visual-story/tutorial/map.md

 To draw the map we will rely on [Leaflet](http://leafletjs.com), a library for creating interactive maps.
 We'll also be writing a bit of JavaScript.

+This is a long section, and you'll probably run into bugs!
+That's a normal part of development, and we'll teach you how to identify and debug them when they come up.

 ```{contents} Sections
   :depth: 1
   :local: